 Ad delivery is an area where there is substantial evidence for relevance optimization resulting in bias and discrimination.
-Starting with Sweeney's empirical study in 2013, researchers hypothesized that platform-driven choices result in discriminatory ad delivery across demographic groups [75].
-In 2019, this hypothesis was confirmed by Ali and Sapiezynski et al. by showing Facebook's relevance algorithms skewed delivery of job and housing ads by gender and race, even when an advertiser targets a gender- and race- balanced audience [2].
-A subsequent study by Imana et al. controlled for job qualifications, a legally excusable source of skew, to demonstrate the role of Facebook's relevance algorithms may be violating U.S. anti-discrimination laws [44].
+Starting with Sweeney's empirical study in 2013 [90], researchers hypothesized that platform-driven choices result in discriminatory ad delivery across demographic groups.
+In 2019, this hypothesis was confirmed by Ali and Sapiezynski et al. by showing Facebook's relevance algorithms skewed delivery of job and housing ads by gender and race, even when an advertiser targets a gender- and race- balanced audience and market effects are accounted for [2].
+A subsequent study by Imana et al. controlled for job qualifications, a legally excusable source of skew, to demonstrate that Facebook's relevance algorithms may be violating U.S. antidiscrimination laws [54].
 These examples provide evidence that opaque optimization algorithms result in discriminatory delivery of opportunity ads for certain demographic groups.

-Facebook's academic work [19] and Facebook's public statements [7] in response to the recent settlement with the US Department of Justice [77] both also acknowledge the need to ensure its algorithms for opportunity ads are not biased.
-Both of these serve as additional evidence that harms of relevance estimators that prior studies pointed out are well grounded.
+Facebook's academic work [25] and Facebook's public statements [7] in response to the recent settlement with the US Department of Justice [92] both also acknowledge the need to ensure its algorithms for opportunity ads are not biased.
+The legal developments serve as additional evidence that harms of relevance estimators that prior studies pointed out are well grounded.

 Delivery of organic content is another area where past audits have found evidence for bias.
-Twitter conducted an internal audit on its algorithms used to curate timelines, and found that its platform amplifies right-leaning political tweets more than moderate ones [43].
-The study suggests the difference may be attributable to Twitter's ranking models assigning higher relevance scores to the right-leaning tweets.
-Another external audit on Twitter by Bartley et al. also did a more general comparison of algorithmic and reverse chronological timelines on Twitter and showed the algorithmic timeline distorts information that users are shown [9].
+Twitter conducted an internal audit on its algorithms used to curate timelines, and found that its platform amplifies right-leaning political tweets more than moderate ones [53].
+The study suggests the difference in the amplification may be attributable to Twitter's ranking models assigning higher relevance scores to the right-leaning tweets.
+Another external audit by Bartley et al. performed a more general comparison of algorithmic and reverse chronological timelines on Twitter and showed the algorithmic timeline distorts information that users are shown [10].

 Besides such internal and external audits, investigations done by journalists have corroborated that the potential harms of algorithms used by platforms are not merely theoretical.
-A recent prominent example is "the Facebook files", an investigation done by Wall Street Journal into leaked internal Facebook documents.
-Among other findings, the investigation showed how changes in 2018 to make "the platform healthier" by focusing on relevance and engagement caused its algorithms to promote objectionable content [78].
-They report cases where Facebook's algorithms have led teenagers to harmful content [32] and spread hateful posts [67].
+A recent prominent example is "the Facebook files", an investigation by Wall Street Journal into leaked internal Facebook documents.
+Among other findings, the investigation showed how changes in 2018 to make "the platform healthier" by focusing on relevance and engagement caused its algorithms to promote objectionable content [93].
+They report cases where Facebook's algorithms have led teenagers to harmful content [40] and spread hateful posts [80].